lRodz/Code-Wars/README.md

 - Ex 10 - Write a Java program to convert an integer number to a binary number.
 - Ex 11 - Write a Java program to convert a decimal number to a hexadecimal number.
 - Ex 12 - Write a Java program to convert a binary number to a decimal number.
+- Ex 13 - Write a Java program to convert a binary number to a hexadecimal number.